 - 2-3 sprigs thyme, more for garnish

-Season each pork chop with salt, freshly ground black pepper and olive oil.
-Vacuum seal and place into Suvie pan.
-Fill pan with enough water to cover the pork chops then load into upper right cooking zone.
+1) Season 2 pork chops with kosher salt and freshly ground black pepper.
+Vacuum seal chops with 1 tbsp olive oil and place in a Suvie pan.
+Fill pan with enough water to cover the pork chops then place pan in the bottom zone of Suvie.

-After the cook remove all pans from Suvie.
-Drain water from protein and vegetable pans.
+4) After the cook remove all pans from Suvie.
+Drain water from pans.
 Pat green beans dry, season with salt and pepper, and drizzle with 1 tbsp olive oil.
 Return pan to top zone of Suvie.

-Cut potatoes in half, add to a dry Suvie pan then toss with olive oil and 2 minced garlic cloves.
-Broil the green beans and potatoes for 10 minutes stirring halfway through.
-If you want your potatoes a little more crispy, broil for another 10 minutes.
+5) Cut potatoes in half, add to a dry Suvie pan then toss with 1 tbsp olive oil and 2 minced garlic cloves.
+Broil the green beans for 5 minutes and potatoes for 20 minutes, stirring halfway through.

-During the broil, sear the pork chops.
-Make sure each chop is patted dry before searing.
-In a skillet, heat 2 tbsp butter over high heat.
+6) Pat pork chops dry thoroughly.
+In a large, heavy skillet, heat 2 tbsp butter over high heat.
 Add 2 cloves smashed garlic, sage (reserving 2 sprigs for garnish), rosemary, and thyme.
 Cook until herbs and garlic become very aromatic and butter turns slightly brown.

-Sear pork chops in the skillet until well browned on all sides, about 2 minutes per side.
-During the sear, tilt the pan slightly and spoon excess butter over the pork chop.
+7) Sear pork chops in the skillet until well browned on all sides, about 2 minutes per side.
+During the sear, tilt the pan slightly and spoon butter over the pork chop.
 Brown the fat cap by pressing it against the bottom of the skillet for an additional minute.
 Lower heat if the pan begins to smoke in excess or the butter starts turning very dark.
+Remove chops from skillet.

-Allow the pork chops to rest on a cutting board for 5 minutes before serving.
-While they rest, fry the sage leaves by removing them from their stems and adding them to the skillet on high heat for 1-2 minutes until they start turning brown and crisp.
-Remove from pan onto a plate lined with a paper towel.
+8) Fry the sage leaves by removing them from their stems and adding them to the skillet on high heat for 1-2 minutes until they start turning brown and crisp.
+Transfer to a paper-towel lined plate.

-After the green beans and potatoes are finished, remove from Suvie.
+9) After the green beans and potatoes have broiled, remove from Suvie.
 Divide the potatoes and green beans between two plates, top with the pork chops, garnish with the fried sage leaves.
 Enjoy!